 Expert suggestions for locating and setting up a successful office at home, including choosing the best room, considering needs, and implementing space-saving strategies.

-As we’re writing this, the global COVID-19 pandemic is causing millions of people to self-isolate, either voluntarily or by mandate of their state and local governments.
+As we’re writing this, millions of people are self-isolating, either voluntarily or by mandate of their state and local governments.

 As business offices close and stay-at-home orders are issued, many of us are scrambling to set up home offices.